Cleaning & Caring for Your Company C Bedding:

 The kids...the dog...a clumsy party guest.
 Accidents happen.
 In fact, removal of spots and spills is one of the most crucial areas of rug maintenance.
 When anything is dropped or spilled, quick response with the proper cleaning material can save the day...and your rug!

-Invest in a Rug Pad: A rug underlay pad will help your rug stay in place and provide cushioning and airflow.
+Rug Pads: A rug underlay pad will help your rug stay in place and provide cushioning and airflow.
 Airflow reduces moisture buildup between rug and the floor, extending the life of your rug.

 Sunlight: Our rugs are rigorously tested for color fastness.
 However, direct and sustained sunlight can fade fiber colors over time.
 To enjoy your rug colors longer, we recommend placing your rug in an area where the sunlight is filtered by window coverings.
 We also recommend rotating your rug periodically so that any fading that occurs will be less noticeable.